cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 > ✅ Cockroach Labs defers the NTP client configuration decision to the underlying planform vendors when CockroachDB is operated over a managed Kubernetes service, such as AWS EKS, GCP GKE, Azure AKS.

 ####  NTP Sources

+Linux configuration guidance in this section applies to CockroachDB guest VMs and hardware servers running CockroachDB software.

 A NTP server is a computer system that acts as a reliable source of time to synchronize NTP clients.
 In this article, the term clock "NTP server" is synonymous to "NTP source".